datawire/ambassador-docs/README.md

----
-## This repository has been archived and is no longer maintained.
-Documentation has moved to https://github.com/datawire/ambassador.
----

 # Ambassador documentation

 We've switched to GatsbyJS for generating the documentation, which gives us more control and flexibility over the layout.

 ## Authoring documentation

- - If you are improving the documentation of for the current release of Ambassador or Ambassador Edge Stack, you should submit your pull-request to [ambassador-docs.git][].
- - If you are writing documentation for changes in an upcoming release of Ambassador, you should submit your pull-request to [ambassador.git][] (in the `docs/` folder).
- - If you are writing documentation for changes in an upcoming release of Ambassador Edge Stack, you should submit your pull-request to [apro.git][] (in the `docs/` folder).

 If you're authoring the documentation, just edit the Markdown files.
 You can use GitHub to preview the Markdown.